 Teleprompters are the go-to film equipment for delivering flawless and confident on-camera performances.
 These innovative tools are like an on-set assistant that helps with scene cues and speech lines.
+For live performances specifically, understanding the reasons to use a virtual teleprompter can help you achieve professional results.
 Because it’s such an efficient piece of filming equipment, you may want to take teleprompters wherever you shoot.

 Whether you’re heading outside for picturesque backgrounds or to deliver news at the heart of the story, filming in fresh air offers its fair share of on-set challenges.
 Unlike in the studio, outdoor environments are harder to control.
 Consider these five things when using a teleprompter outdoors and maximize your natural film location and teleprompter benefits to guarantee smoother outdoor production.